Ace Hotel New York

 By Terry Trucco

-At a glance: Ace is a testament to graceful aging.
+At a glance: The Ace Hotel is a testament to graceful aging.
 When the hotel opened in 2009 it was the coolest place in town, the kind that can fade fast.
 But Ace still has its mojo, perhaps because its components are hard to beat.

 Different times breed different lobbies.
 Royalton lobbyists were fashion and media players, gossiping over vodka or white wine.
-Ace habitués, a more low-key, eclectic crowd, emit a hip geek vibe, downing stormy Stumptown espresso and working laptops and i-phones in communal solitude, seated at library tables or curled on plaid wing chairs near imposing white columns.
+Ace habitués, a more low-key, eclectic crowd, emit a hip geek vibe, downing stormy Stumptown espresso and working laptops and phones in communal solitude, seated at library tables or curled on plaid wing chairs near imposing white columns.

 Night or day, I love the lobby’s contrived-but-clever Cool Victorian look, layered with white schoolhouse lamps, oddball diversions like a photobooth and taxidermy accents, here a fox, there a raven.
 It’s still a great place to hang out, if you can find an unoccupied chair.